The Mass Distribution of Neutron Stars in Gravitational-wave Binaries: Results and Discussion

 For the maximum TOV mass---the maximum mass of a nonrotating NS---predicted by the dense-matter EOS, we take the value of $M_{\rm TOV} = 2.2^{+0.4}_{-0.2}\Msun$ obtained by \citet{LandryEssick2020} from nonparametric inference based on radio pulsar, X-ray and GW observations of NSs, an analysis that did not interpret GW190814's secondary as a NS.
 We find good agreement between the EOS-informed maximum NS mass posterior, also shown in Fig.~\ref{fig:mmax}, and that inferred from the GW population with both the \textsc{flat} and \textsc{bimodal} models: the maximum mass for extragalactic NSs is consistent with $M_{\rm TOV}$, suggesting that stellar and binary evolution are able to produce GW binaries containing the heaviest NSs.
+This conclusion persists even when GW190814 is incorporated into the population inference as an NSBH observation, as long we also account for it in the analysis of the EOS; as a high-mass outlier, it dictates $M_{\rm TOV}$.

 \paragraph{GW190814}